Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/hotp.md

 ## OATH HOTP components and algorithm

 OATH HOTPs are much simpler than [Yubico OTPs](xref:OtpYubicoOtp).
-To generate an HOTP, you need the following components:
+To generate an HOTP, the YubiKey uses the following elements:

 - A counter (8 bytes)
 - A unique secret key (20 bytes)